MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-synapse-analytics-copy-activity.md

 - **Partition option**: Specify the data partitioning options used to load data from Azure Synapse Analytics.
 Allowed values are: **None** (default), **Physical partitions of table**, and **Dynamic range**.
 When a partition option is enabled (that is, not **None**), the degree of parallelism to concurrently load data from an Azure Synapse Analytics is controlled by the [parallel copy](/azure/data-factory/copy-activity-performance-features#parallel-copy) setting on the copy activity.

   - **None**: Choose this setting to not use a partition.
-  - **Physical partitions of table**: When using a physical partition, the partition column and mechanism are automatically determined based on your physical table definition.
+  - **Physical partitions of table**: Choose this setting if you want to use a physical partition.
+The partition column and mechanism are automatically determined based on your physical table definition.
-  - **Dynamic range**: When using query with parallel enabled, the range partition parameter(`?AdfDynamicRangePartitionCondition`) is needed.
+  - **Dynamic range**: Choose this setting if you want to use dynamic range partition.
+When using query with parallel enabled, the range partition parameter(`?AdfDynamicRangePartitionCondition`) is needed.
 Sample query: `SELECT * FROM <TableName> WHERE ?AdfDynamicRangePartitionCondition`.

       :::image type="content" source="./media/connector-azure-synapse-analytics/dynamic-range.png" alt-text="Screenshot showing Dynamic range settings.":::